ZedTT/ReStyle/README.md

 ### Install dependencies

-We recommend you to install [npm-install-missing](https://www.npmjs.com/package/npm-install-missing) module from node package manager for installing dependencies.
+We recommend you install [npm-install-missing](https://www.npmjs.com/package/npm-install-missing) module from node package manager for installing dependencies.
 In order to use the command `npm-install-missing`, you have to install "npm-install-missing" module globally.
+This can be done from the command line.

 ```shell
 $ npm install --global npm-install-missing
 ```

-if you encounter authorization problem in Mac, you can use sudo command.
+If you encounter authorization problems in macOS, you can use sudo command.

 ```shell
 $ sudo npm install --global npm-install-missing